PavloBasiuk/TestRepo/README.md

 Couple of examples:
-	startCompiledTests.bat 						=> will start all tests in chrome startCompiledTests.bat Login chrome			=> will start only Login related tests in chrome startCompiledTests.bat ActivityStream firefox	=> will start only ActivityStream related tests in firefox startCompiledTests.bat * firefox			=> will start all tests in firefox
+* startCompiledTests.bat 						=> will start all tests in chrome
+* startCompiledTests.bat Login chrome			=> will start only Login related tests in chrome
+* startCompiledTests.bat ActivityStream firefox	=> will start only ActivityStream related tests in firefox
+* startCompiledTests.bat * firefox			=> will start all tests in firefox

+NOTES:
-NOTE: very first run will take much more time because maven will download all dependencies
+* very first run will take much more time because maven will download all dependencies
-NOTE: sometimes it is not working from first time, try to execute same test again then
+* sometimes it is not working from first time, try to execute same test again then
-NOTE: all parameters are case sensitive
+* all parameters are case sensitive
-NOTE: results are not cleared between runs, but only same tests results are overwriten
+* results are not cleared between runs, but only same tests results are overwriten

 Results are opened automatically when test run finishes.